opf/openproject/docs/system-admin-guide/authentication/openid-providers/README.md

 ![Azure Active Directory Certificates](06-certificates.png)

-Then click on "New client secret", set the description to "client_secret", and the expiration to "never".
+Then click on "New client secret", set the description to "client_secret", and the expiration to "730 days (24 months)".
 Then click on "Add".

 ![Azure Active Directory New Client Secret](07-client-secret.png)